-The relationship and work system with our suppliers is described in detail in the sections: product and the production system (p.28) and characteristics of our suppliers (p.70).
+The relationship and work system with our suppliers is described in detail in the sections: product and the production system (p.18) and characteristics of our suppliers (p.43).
 As described in the aforementioned points, the relationship with our suppliers is a long-term one based on a system of joint planning and implementation, together with a direct technical support in their manufacturing plants.

-We are currently putting into operation a programme of production control, monitoring and support in which our suppliers will dispose of an IT tool that will provide them with constant information on general processes such as the season planning and the specifications of all the models.
+We are currently at the final stages of implementing a programme of production control, monitoring and support in which our suppliers will dispose of an IT tool that will provide them with constant information on general processes such as the season planning and the specifications of all the models.
 This tool is interactive and bidirectional, and therefore allows the supplier to make any type of query or comment.
 This tool will speed up and complement the information available in this area, simplifying the work of both our quality control teams and suppliers.
-This tool, currently at the implementation stage, will be fully operational forthcoming seasons.
+This tool, which is already partially operational, will be fully operational in the coming seasons.